 May 15: fivebyfive modern chamber music

 Formed in 2015, the quintet fivebyfive focuses on engaging audiences in the collaborative spirit and creativity of modern chamber music.
-The program includes music by Meredith Monk, Philip Glass, and David Lang, among others.
-Featuring Laura Lentz, flute; Marcy Bacon, clarinet; Sungmin Shin, electric guitar; Eric Polenik, bass; and Haeyeun Jeun, piano.
+The program includes Rounder Songs by Patrick Burke and Emily Pinkerton and the world premiere of a new piece by Glenn McClure.
+Featuring Laura Lentz, flute; Marcy Bacon, clarinet; Sungmin Shin, electric guitar; Eric Polenik, bass; and Haeyeun Jeun, piano, with banjo player/singer Emily Pinkerton.